Furina (Genshin Impact): Design and voice acting

-Furina's development dates back to the beginning of the development of Genshin Impact.
-As the game's Hydro Archon, (Note: "Hydro" is the water-based element in Genshin Impact, while "Archon" is the in-game equivalent of a god.
-The Archons answer to a mysterious entity known both as "Celestia" and the "Heavenly Principles".) the developers wanted to give her an aesthetic that demonstrated the different sides of her personality.
-To do this, the developers incorporated "contradictory elements" into her aesthetic, such as her streaked hair and heterochromatic eye colors represents Ousia and Pneuma forms based on her Arkhe outfit modes.
-Standing in at approximately 5 ft 5 in (166 cm) tall, Furina's form is that of a young woman.
-The developers created several designs for Furina throughout her development, though they eventually settled on her final look due to development restrictions.

-Furina's base outfit pairs a typical morning dress (used to demonstrate her nobility) with shorts (which index her mobility and more playful side).
-Other elements of her outfit were inspired by French and Christian culture.
-Influences from French culture include the "ruff collar" design of her socks, the design on her hat that resembles the iris flower, as well as her ribbons.
-Building onto these, additional elements of her outfit were inspired by classical stories and musicals, such as a fish-tail shaped decoration on her back that was inspired by "The Little Mermaid".
+Furina is a young woman standing approximately 5 ft 5 in tall.
+Her outfit pairs a typical morning dress (used to demonstrate her nobility) with shorts (which index her mobility and more playful side).
+Other elements of her outfit were inspired by French and Christian culture; influences from French culture include the "ruff collar" design of her socks, a design on her hat that resembles the iris flower, and her ribbons.
+Additional elements of her outfit were inspired by classical stories and musicals, such as a fish-tail shaped decoration on her back that was inspired by "The Little Mermaid".
 Additionally, "La vaguelette", a song performed by Furina with lyrics entirely in French, incorporates inspirations from musicals itself.
 The song's composition reflects themes demonstrated throughout Furina's story in Genshin Impact.
-She is voiced by Amber Lee Connors in English, Inori Minase in Japanese, Qian Chen in Chinese, and Kim Ha-yeong in Korean.
-"La vaguelette", however, is performed by Cécilia Cara.
+Furina is voiced by Amber Lee Connors in English, Inori Minase in Japanese, Qian Chen in Chinese, and Kim Ha-yeong in Korean.
+"La vaguelette" is performed by Cécilia Cara.

-In January 2023, multiple months before her introduction to the game, concept art of Furina's (then only known as "Focalors") final design leaked online alongside information regarding several other characters from Fontaine.

 Appearances

-First appearing in the "Overture Teaser: The Final Feast" trailer in July 2023, Furina was added to Genshin Impact in an August 2023 update alongside the nation of Fontaine.
-She serves as the game's Hydro Archon.
-Her full name is Furina de Fontaine, and her birthday is October 13.
-Although initially an immortal who has been alive for at least five hundred years, Furina's design is depicted as a young woman.
-She serves as the ruler of Fontaine (a nation centered around the ideal of Justice) and has served in this role for around five hundred years.
+Furina de Fontaine was added to Genshin Impact in an August 2023 update.
+She is the ruler of Fontaine, a nation in the fictional continent of Teyvat.
+Each nation is associated with a specific element, and ruled by individual gods known as "Archons", with Furina acting as the "Hydro" element Archon.
+Fontaine is associated with the ideal of Justice.
+Consequently, Furina is also referred to as the "God of Justice".
 Despite being heavily involved with the nation's inner workings, she is viewed by her people less as a god and more as a celebrity.
 She often performs at Fontaine's opera house, and has a flamboyant personality.